Who is The Masked Singer? Spoilers, theories and clues revealed

-It’s by far one of many strangest and zaniest exhibits on tv; The Masked Singer has lastly landed for UK audiences.
+We’ve appeared on the clues and the proof, and we’re going to try to guess together with the panel about who’s behind the masks.

-For these of you not accustomed to the premise, The Masked Singer sees 12 celebrities tackle elaborate and bewildering nature-themed disguises and belt out plenty of classics whereas our panel has to determine who’s behind the masks.
+Clues: Daisy’s actual identify relies upon the seeds that she grew from, she’s “uprooted herself from her home soil.”
+She has a “bright personality” and is “drawn to the light.”

-We’ve regarded on the clues and the proof, and we’re going to try to guess together with the panel about who’s behind the masks.
+Theories: The panel instructed Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.

 Who’s Queen Bee?